-Making this interactive digital classroom for my students was so much fun!
+Making this bitmoji virtual classroom for my students was so much fun!
 Google Slides makes it simple to create, and easy to share with my class.
-Here is a quick tutorial on how to make your own interactive digital classroom!Continue reading “Make an Interactive Digital Classroom with Google Slides”
+Here is a quick tutorial on how to make your own interactive virtual classroom!Continue reading “Make a Bitmoji Virtual Classroom with Google Slides”

 Many teachers in the country are in the same boat right now.
 We are all searching for ways to engage and motivate our students from afar.
 Not an easy task!

 My own principal keeps reminding us to focus on quality over quantity.
 Every assignment has to be worth the time to complete it (for the student) and to grade it (for the teacher).
 It must be both rich in learning and obtainable for students who have less support at home.

 That is why I love this particular assignment idea so much – it does all these things and is adaptable to just about any subject.Continue reading “eLearning Project: Make a Gif With Google Slides”

 If you are like me, you have spent hours trying out interactive biology websites, only to get frustrated and overwhelmed.
 Many of them are overly complicated, or require so many instructions that the message of the activity is lost to your students.

 Compiled here are six of the best interactive biology websites.
 These online activities are well designed and easy for students to understand.
 Post includes tips for how to use the activities with your students.Continue reading “Six Best Interactive Biology Websites!”